michigg/lama/README.md

 # LAMa (Ldap Account Manager)
-LAMa wurde für die Studierendenvertretung der Universität Bamberg entwickelt, um ein einfache Accountverwaltung der StuVe Accounts zu gewährleisten.
-Es soll eine einfachere Alternative zu dem Accountmangementool Keycloak bieten.
-Das Tool baut auf dem Pythonframework django auf und verwendet die Pakete `django-auth-ldap`, `django-ldapdb` für die Verbindung mit ldap.
+LAMa was developed for the student representation of the University of Bamberg in order to guarantee a simple account administration of the StuVe accounts.
+It should offer a simpler alternative to the Keycloak account management tool.
+The tool is based on the Python framework django and uses the packages `django-auth-ldap`, `django-ldapdb` to connect to ldap.

 ## Developer Setup
-1. repo klonen
+1. clone or unzip repo
 2. `docker-compose build`
 3. `docker-compose run ldap sh`
 4. `chown ldap:ldap -R /var/lib/openldap/`